How long people tend to keep their mobile homes is an interesting topic of conversation.

 What Factors Don’t Affect Manufactured Home Durability?

-A home’s longevity is directly proportional to the amount of care and upkeep gave to it over its lifetime.
+A home’s longevity is directly proportional to the amount of care and upkeep given to it over its lifetime.

 However, the following reasons should not be blamed for your house’s short lifespan: